-CDL Pre-employment Instructions
+CDL Pre-employment Procedures and Testing

 Before a department or unit may extend a final offer of employment for a CDL-required position with safety-sensitive functions, a pre-employment drug test must be conducted.
 Employment offers will be conditional until the following requirements are met: 1) the applicant must sign consent forms for testing as required by policy, 2) all required pre-hire forms must be completed, and 3) test results must be negative.
 In addition, ISU is required to obtain the selected applicant's alcohol and drug test results for the preceding two years.